The team won the NWAC championship in 1979 and has earned seven league titles (most recent in 2018) and five top four finishes (most recent in 2018).

 Hooper, Brown named All-Region; Gardner selected as NWAC AVCA All-American

-TACOMA -- Edmonds CC volleyball went 1-2 at the NWAC Championship Tournament in Tacoma and saw their season come to an end.
+TACOMA -- Edmonds College volleyball went 1-2 at the NWAC Championship Tournament in Tacoma and saw their season come to an end.
 The Tritons won a thriller over Linn-Benton 3-2 before losing to Pierce College 3-0 and Highline College 2-0.
 It was another successful campaign for the program.
 Edmonds ended the season 28-14 and made their fourth straight trip to the postseason.

 Three players were selected as NWAC North Region All-Stars as announced by the conference at the banquet Wednesday night.
 Sophomores Sadie Gardner and Haylee Hooper were first-team picks, and freshman Danika Brown made the second team.
 NWAC Volleyball All-Stars > >